GuideMay 12, 2026 · 5 min read readBy MyOBDCode Editorial

 Common reasons for emissions failure

-• Active check engine light — any stored DTC = failure
+• Active check engine light (any stored DTC)

-• Incomplete readiness monitors — codes were recently cleared
+• Incomplete readiness monitors (recently cleared codes or battery disconnect)

 🔧